 And how did that work out for you?

 In time you will have accumulated dozens of new healthy habits.
-And once that happens, you will have changed your body, mind, and life.
+And as that happens, you will experience transformation.

 Mistake #2: Letting the Scale Control You